Understanding Obsessive-Compulsive Disorder

 While often disturbing, these obsessions are not a reflection of a person’s character.
 “OCD often attacks the things that matter the most to people,” notes Dr. Muller.

 During ERP treatment, patients gradually face their fears as they are progressively exposed to different situations from a “fear hierarchy” they create with their doctor.
 This features activities that range from mildly upsetting to those that seriously impair one’s ability to function.
-Dr. Muller offers the example of a person with a fear of heights.
-“We might have the patient stand on a stool, then a couch.
+“For a patient with a fear of heights,” explains Dr. Mueller, “we might have the patient stand on a stool, then a couch.
 Next, we’ll go higher up on a building, and then to the top of the building, and ultimately maybe go on an airplane.”

-“I want people to know that there’s hope,” says Dr. Muller, adding that people who wish to learn more about the condition can visit the International OCD Foundation website.
+“I want people to know that there’s hope,” adds Dr. Muller.
+“For people who wish to learn more about the condition, they can visit the International OCD Foundation website.”